The Makerspace

 Within months of joining the Ignite family, Lindsay had become the go-to expert on all things glass fusion and sticker-making.
 Through projects with visiting students, fellow Maker Mentors, and other members of the Clarkson community, her leadership skills had an impact that mattered.

 Lindsay’s favorite part of working for Ignite?
-Becoming part of “the incredible community of innovators and lifelong friends.”
+Becoming part of “an incredible community of innovators and lifelong friends.”

 Pathways to the Makerspace